SausageTaste/VulkanPractice/README.md

 # How to build

-CMake is the only support build system. <br>
+CMake is the only supported build system. <br>
 You need [LunarG SDK](https://www.lunarg.com/) installed. <br>

 It only runs on Windows because I used win32api for file system.